gjermundgaraba/bjaanes.github.io/_posts/2015-11-08-smart-home-series-part-2-learning-to-solder-and-failing-at-it.md

 &nbsp;

 Looks pretty OK, I think.
-However&#8230;
+However...

 &nbsp;

-# It didn&#8217;t work!?!
+# It didn't work!?!

 Turns out, I did something wrong.
 Or the hardware was broken before I event got it.
-I can&#8217;t upload to the Arduino after inserting the shield.
+I can't upload to the Arduino after inserting the shield.
 I just get this error message:

 <pre class="lang:default decode:true ">avrdude: stk500_recv(): programmer is not responding
 avrdude: stk500_getsync() attempt 1 of 10: not in sync: resp=0x00</pre>